srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     * `--auth-method`: This specifies the authentication method used for the IoT device.
 The value of `shared_private_key` specifies to use Symmetric Key Encryption.
 Other options available are `x509_ca` and `x509_thumbprint`.

+1. Take a minute to review the JSON output generated by the command.

-1. Notice when the command completes, there is a blog of JSON returned to the terminal.
+    Notice that when the command completes, there is a blog of JSON returned to the terminal.
 This JSON includes a few details for the configuration of the **IoT Edge Device** that was just created.
 Among the device details is the **symmetric keys** that were auto-generated by the service for the device.

     ```json
         {